brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 **Induction Class:** Orange Tool (Induction Required) **Cut/Engrave Area:** 700 x 500mm Max
-**Laser Power:** 100w usable power from a 130w peak Reci tube **Focal Lengths:** 50.8mm / 76.2mm (coming soon!)
+**Laser Power:** 100w usable power from a 130w peak Reci tube **Focal Length:** 50.8mm / 76.2mm (coming soon!)
-**Max Cut Depth:** Up to 8mm / 12mm (depending on material) **Notable Features:** Camera assisted positioning, Automatic focus
+**Max Cut Depth:** Up to 8mm - 10mm (depending on material) **Notable Features:** Camera assisted positioning, Automatic focus

 ## Camera Positioning System
 We have a super cool camera positioning system setup on the laser cutter.
 It allows you to put offcuts or irregular sized sheets inside and visually move your cut/engrave job around with a preview of where it's going to cut.
 It's accurate to within 2-3mm normally, but may deviate by up to 5mm towards the outer edges.
-Make sure to move the Z height of the machine down to the engrave/cut height for best accuracy.
+Make sure to move the Z height of the machine to the engrave/cut height for best accuracy.

 ## Software / Cut Files
 We use an industry standard software called [Lightburn](https://lightburnsoftware.com) to run our laser cutter.
 This software supports the following files: .SVG, .DXF or .
 PDF.
 You can bring your files on a USB flash drive/SD card, or use AirDrop to copy it to our iMac.
 Alternatively, you can purchase a license of Lightburn if you'd like to experiment at home or on your own computer (recomended if you do a lot of lasering).